Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 • the waistband and upper body area are not stable enough to control movement

-When those issues are fixed, the whole product changes.
-Suddenly the tights feel more intentional.
+Suddenly the leggings feel more intentional.
 More runner-focused.
 Easier to trust.

 That is the difference between “pockets exist” and “pockets sell.”